theLabUpstairs/CoMR/README_CoMR.md

-Instructions for installing dependencies or running the workflow live in the other README files (see `README.md`, and the cluster-specific guides).
+Instructions for installing dependencies or running the workflow live in the main README file.

 Below is a description step-by-step of how CoMR proceeds.